-When we start feeling this way, we seriously need to get out of our heads.
-We need to step back and re-evaluate.
+When we start feeling this way, we need to stop, take a step back, and start thinking more positively.

 How to stop telling yourself there is nothing to write about:

-I was indulging in these negative thoughts the other day and decided to reach out to a new business friend.
+Once when I was indulging in these negative thoughts, I decided to reach out to a business friend of mine.
 RuthAnn reminded me that while it may not feel like we have new ideas, we do have a unique perspective.
 We all have a different point of view, individual skills, and styles of communicating.
 That is what adds value to the content we are creating.

 3. Spending too much time looking at what other people are doing